 About the Author: Allen L Roland is a Freelance Alternative Press Online columnist.
 He is also a practicing psychotherapist, author and lecturer who also shares a daily political and social commentary on his web site at AllenRoland.com.
 He also guest hosts a Truthtalk, a national radio show that airs monthly.
 He is available for comments, interviews, speaking engagements and private consultations via email at firstname.lastname@example.org.

-Posted by Allen L Roland on December 4, 2012, With 0 Reads, Filed under Israel, Palestine, World.
+Posted by Allen L Roland, PhD on December 4, 2012, With 0 Reads, Filed under Israel, Palestine, World.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.